-Hardstand is a mixture of aggregate with a bitumen binder, mixed at a high temperature that is laid over a compacted base material.
+An asphalt hardstand is a mixture of aggregate with a bitumen binder, mixed at a high temperature that is laid over a compacted base material.

 Hardstands using asphalt are commonly found at airports, freight terminals and other facilities where heavy vehicles need to be parked for long periods of time.

 Not only does it improve the look of the area but protects the vehicles and machinery from the damage they may incur from chipped, cracked or sinking surfaces.